Lost Buildings

 Red Hall

-This hall was located in Audenshaw Village on the west side of Taylor Lane.
+This hall was located in Audenshaw Village on the west side of Taylor Ln.
 The estate was given to Captain Ralph Stopford by Protector Oliver Cromwell and it was built in 1672.
 It was demolished in 1876 to facilitate the construction of Audenshaw Reservoirs because it was on the site for Reservoir No. 1.

 A prominent resident of the hall between 1846 and 1850 was Evan Leigh (3 Feb 1811-2 Feb 1876), a machinery manufacturer and inventor of improved cotton spinning machinery.
 He was resident with his wife, Ann Allen, and family.
 The last known resident was the widower, Isaac Shimwell (1805-9 Aug 1875), a smallware manufacturer, who was resident between 1863 and 1871.

-The earliest Red Hall Methodist Chapel
+The original Red Hall Methodist Chapel

-This chapel was located in Audenshaw Village on the east side of Taylor Lane.
+This chapel was located in Audenshaw Village on the east side of Taylor Ln.
 It opened in 1782 and was demolished in 1876 to facilitate the construction of Audenshaw Reservoirs.
 It was on the site for Reservoir No. 3.

 The replacement Red Hall Methodist Chapel